Werburgh Street Theatre: Associations

-During the same period, the theatre also performed Jonson's The Alchemist, Middleton's No Wit, No Help Like a Woman's, two plays from the John Fletcher canon, and anonymous plays titled The General and The Toy — even a play by Ogilby, The London Merchant.
+During the same period, the theatre also performed Jonson's The Alchemist, Middleton's No Wit, No Help Like a Woman's, two plays from the John Fletcher canon, and anonymous plays titled The General and The Toy.
 The earliest published play by an Irish author, Henry Burnell's Landgartha, was acted at the theatre on 17 March 1640.
 Shirley wrote Prologues for all of these works.

 Shirley may also have brought some London actors with him to Dublin.
 Shirley had functioned as the house dramatist for Queen Henrietta's Men, but the plague crisis of 1636–37 had disrupted that company.
 Four veterans of the troupe — William Allen, Michael Bowyer, Hugh Clark, and William Robbins — disappeared from the London theatre scene for the time that Shirley was in Dublin; they reappeared at the end of the Dublin venture in 1640, when all four joined the King's Men.
 The years of the Werburgh fill the holes in the four actors' careers.